Channeling Acceleration in Crystals and Nanostructures and Studies of Solid Plasmas: New Opportunities: Near-term prospect for beam solid-plasma experiments

-In a nanostructured solid, the beam evolution is no longer dictated by the amplification of initial noise perturbation that can exist at the scale of $\lambda_p$, but by the imposed structure of the solid.
-Notably, the beam being much larger than $\lambda_p$ and than the structure length scale (e.g. the tube diameter), it fills both the vacuum and solid parts of the structure, and many periods transversely (see Fig.~\ref{fig-e336}).
+In a nanostructured solid, the beam evolution is no longer dictated by the amplification of initial noise perturbations that can exist at the scale of $\lambda_p$, but by the imposed structure of the solid.
+Notably, for targets with hollow tubes where the beam is much larger than $\lambda_p$ and the structure length scale (e.\,g.\ the tube diameter), it fills both the vacuum and solid parts of the structure, and many periods transversely (see Fig.~\ref{fig-e336}).
 While the beam self fields can exist in the vacuum tubes of the nanostructure, they are shielded in the solid which results in the excitation of wakefields and to the channeling of beam electrons in the vacuum tubes.
-The physics also differ depending on the typical length scale of the structure.
+The physics also differs depending on the typical length scale of the structure.
 For a tube diameter much larger than $\lambda_p$, shielding is done over a skin depth that is much smaller than the tube diameter and thus the solid plasma response is mainly driven on the tube surface.
 In contrast to this surface response, for tube diameter of the order of $\lambda_p$ or smaller, the response of plasma electrons can become more volumetric.